 The movie was based on a popular 1945 novel written by British author Josephine Leslie under the pseudonym R. A. Dick.
 It was adapted by American screenwriter Philip Dunne.

 Lucy’s daughter Anna was played by Natalie Wood:

 The Captain’s bedroom was captured in this panoramic view of the set:

 The Captain dictates a book to Lucy about his seafaring life called Blood and Swash:

 The painting of Captain Gregg was actually a photo of Rex Harrison that they painted over.

 In this production shot you can see how the ceiling could be removed for lights and cameras:

 Lucy falls for children’s book author Miles Farley (George Sanders) after meeting him at her publisher’s office.
 He turns out to be a charming cad, but it takes her a while to notice.

 The Captain says goodbye to Lucy while she’s sleeping, telling her she needs to move on and experience real-life love.
 When she wakes up, she’ll think he was just a dream (I hate that part!
 Don’t go, Captain Gregg!).

-Two weeks ago I posted photos of the real house used in the 1960s sitcom “The Ghost & Mrs. Muir,” which was based on this movie.
+I also posted photos of the real house used in the 1960s sitcom “The Ghost & Mrs. Muir,” which was based on this movie.
 It’s beautiful, too, and was also filmed in California instead of England.
-You can see it here if you missed it!